-Typhoid, Hepatitis A, Hepatitis B, Dukoral (for travelers Diarrhea), and Japanese Encephalitis (Halong Bay is considered a JE zone).
-Malaria pills are only needed for certain rural areas of the country.
-Double check with a travel clinic before backpacking Vietnam to be sure all your shots are up to date.
-Additionally; you can find information on vaccinations from Passport Health.
+The recommended vaccinations for traveling to Vietnam are: Typhoid, Hepatitis A, Hepatitis B, Dukoral (for travelers Diarrhea), and Japanese Encephalitis (Halong Bay is considered a JE zone).
+Malaria pills are only needed for certain rural areas in the country.
+Always double check with a local travel clinic before you leave to make sure all your shots are up to date.
+Passport Health is also a good resource to check out the required travel vaccinations.

 Agoda is perfect for finding everything from hostels and homestays to 5 star hotels while backpacking Vietnam.
 You can efficiently search by map or by price and they also offer free cancellation.